orban/blog/articles/2011-03-12-neat-algorithms---harmony-search.md

         new @options.harmonyClass(chord)

-Hopefully all this other, secondary stuff isn't too confusing, but if it is, the next section brings it all together and will hopefully make it all clear.
+Hopefully all this secondary stuff isn't too confusing, but if it is, the next section brings it all together and hopefully will make it all clear.

 Also note that each `Harmony` class stores both an array of notes and an array of note indices, which seems a tad odd.
 This is because in the above code the pitch adjustment portion needs access to the original index of the note in the array of possible notes, so it can find the next or previous index to adjust to.
 Thats why the `Harmony` class constructor accepts the `[[note, index], [note2, index2], ...]` style arguments, and the above accumulator returns `[note, noteIndex]`, instead of just doing arrays of notes.